-This is not the first time we have seen a technically-uninvolved-party (aka: an entity that is not named in the lawsuit at hand) enter into the ring.
+These are not the first instances in which we have seen brands enter into the ring.
 In a completely unrelated matter, Everlane decided to chime in on the pending legal war between Gucci and Forever 21.
-Last month, self-proclaimed “radically transparent” brand Everlane posted a photo on Instagram, entitled, "We Support Gucci."
+This summer, the self-proclaimed “radically transparent” brand posted a photo on Instagram, entitled, "We Support Gucci."

 In that post, the San Francisco-based brand wrote: “These cases tend to be highly contentious, and legal precedents exist for both sides.
 We are not denying that sometimes brands inspire and influence each other — that’s what creates trend.
 But this is not that.
 The styles in question are clear knockoffs — including a signature print and design — just recreated at a lower quality and a lower price.
 In this case, Forever 21 is directly profiting off of Gucci’s unique designs.
 It’s unethical and it has to stop.”

-Third parties adding their two-cents to a lawsuit is not completely unheard of.
+While third parties adding their two-cents to a lawsuit is not completely unheard of, involvement tends to come in something of a different form.
 Amicus briefs – or “friend of the court” briefs – are routinely submitted in appellate court cases by uninvolved parties with a strong interest in the subject matter.
 These briefs advise the court of relevant, additional information or arguments that the court might wish to consider.

 A group of designers also signed on to a brief in connection with the “cheerleader case,” a copyright matter that went before the Supreme Court, centering on whether the stripes, zigzags and chevrons characteristic of cheerleader uniforms can be copyrighted, or are, instead, so fundamental to the purpose of the garment that they should not get such legal protection.

 Legal Interest, Standing up for a Cause, or Plain Old PR?